The facts you should know about Week 10 of the NFL

 -

 Ben Roethlisberger will miss the game after testing positive for COVID-19.
-The Steelers they have lost their last four straight games when starting a quarterback other than Roethlisberger (three losses to Devlin Hodgers, one to Mason Rudolph).
+The Steelers they’ve lost their last four straight games when a quarterback other than Roethlisberger starts (three losses to Devlin Hodgers, one to Mason Rudolph).

 -